SpamExperts/OrangeAssassin/docs/daemon.rst

 Daemon
 ******

-This page explains how to run SpamPAD in daemon mode.
+This page explains how to run OrangeAssassin in daemon mode.

 Starting the daemon
 ===================